 - (a) Plagiarism includes but is not limited to the following actions: - 1.
 The verbatim use of others' words without citation; - 2.
 The paraphrasing of others' words or ideas without citation; - 3.
 Any use of others' work (other than facts that are widely accepted as common knowledge) found in books, journals, newspapers, websites, interviews, government documents, course materials, lecture notes, films, etc., without giving credit. - (b) Authors are expected to give full credit in written submissions when utilizing another's words or ideas.
 Such utilization, with proper attribution, is not prohibited by this code.
-However, a substantially borrowed but attributed paper may lack the originality expected of graduate-level work; submission of such a paper may merit a low or failing grade, but is not plagiarism.

-(2) Cheating: Cheating is defined as the giving, receiving, or using of unauthorized aid in support of one's own efforts, or the efforts of another student.
-Cheating includes the following:

-- (a) Gaining unauthorized access to exams; - (b) Assisting or receiving assistance from other students or other individuals in the preparation of written assignments or during tests, unless specifically permitted;

-(3) Misrepresentation: Misrepresentation is defined as reusing a single paper for more than one purpose without permission or acknowledgment.
-Misrepresentation includes the following:

-- (a) Submitting a single paper or substantially the same paper for more than one course at NWC without permission of the instructors; - (b) Submitting a paper or substantially the same paper previously prepared for some other purpose outside NWC without acknowledging that it is an earlier work.

-(4) Action in the case of suspected violation: If a student's submitted written work appears to violate the code of conduct specified in the Faculty Handbook, the following procedures shall be followed:

-(a) The Deputy Dean, CDE, will be notified and will initiate an investigation.
+However, a substantially borrowed but attributed paper may lack the originality expected of graduate-level work; submission of such a paper may merit a low or failing grade, but is not plagiarism. - (2) Cheating: Cheating is defined as the giving, receiving, or using of unauthorized aid in support of one's own efforts, or the efforts of another student.
+Cheating includes the following: - (a) Gaining unauthorized access to exams; - (b) Assisting or receiving assistance from other students or other individuals in the preparation of written assignments or during tests, unless specifically permitted; the use of artificial intelligence (AI) computer programs to compose, or aid in the composition of, formative assessments, or summative assessments. - (3) Misrepresentation: Misrepresentation is defined as reusing a single paper for more than one purpose without permission or acknowledgment.
+Misrepresentation includes the following: - (a) Submitting a single paper or substantially the same paper for more than one course at NWC without permission of the instructors; - (b) Submitting a paper or substantially the same paper previously prepared for some other purpose outside NWC without acknowledging that it is an earlier work. - (4) Action in the case of suspected violation: If a student's submitted written work appears to violate the code of conduct specified in the Faculty Handbook, the following procedures shall be followed: - (a) The Deputy Dean, CDE, will be notified and an informal investigation will be initiated.
 The Department Head will provide all supporting documentation.
-In the event that a formal investigation is warranted, the student will be informed of the nature of the case and be allowed to submit information on his/her behalf.
-The results of the investigation will be delivered to the Dean, CDE.
+In the event that the Deputy Dean determines that a formal investigation is warranted, the student will be informed of the nature of the case and be allowed to submit information to the Deputy Dean on his/her behalf.
+The results of the investigation will be submitted to the Dean, CDE.